hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Authentication results

-The following table lists the enrollment messages and statuses:
+The following table lists the enrollment messages and statuses.

 | Status   | Enrollment message | Is 3-D Secure available? | ECI | Description |
 |----------|:-------------:|----------|:-------------:|----------|:-------------:|